 Bison is game meat.
 It has slightly less cholesterol than beef but much less saturated fat and fewer calories.
-As red meat, bison may be a better red meat option for managing cholesterol levels and as part of a balanced diet.
+As red meat, bison may be a better option than beef for managing cholesterol levels and as part of a balanced diet.

 This article looks at the nutritional profile of bison meat and how it differs from beef.
 It discusses differences in farming methods, flavor, and preparation.
 In addition, we share tips for meal ideas using bison meat.

 Bison are large bovine animals similar to cattle.
 The Department of Agriculture (USDA) notes that the bison bull is the largest animal indigenous to North America, standing taller than 6 feet at the hump and weighing more than a ton.